Social security contributions

 Calculation and payment of all the employees’ social contributions is regulated under the Law on Mandatory Social Insurance Contributions.

-Employers are obligated to calculate, withhold from employees’ gross salary, and pay into the accounts of respective funds the compulsory social contributions and PIT.
+Employers are obligated to calculate, withhold from employees’ gross salary, and pay into the accounts of respective funds the compulsory social contributions and personal income tax (PIT).
 The current level of the compulsory social contributions on gross salary is as follows: